kot-begemot-uk/uml-howto-v2/Networking.md

 1. mtu = int - sets the interface mtu
 1. headroom = int - adjusts the default headroom (32 bytes) reserved if a packet will need to be re-encapsulated into let's say VXLAN.
+1. vec = 0 - disable multipacket io and fall back to packet at a time mode

 # Shared Options